 Dr. Gottman’s research came up with many findings on how to maintain a happy marriage for life.
 His findings showed that when a male partner accepts influence from his female partner, the marriage was likely to be happy and stable.
 He also found that deep friendship shared between the couple is the foundation for making a marriage work.
 With his research, he was also able to develop what is called the Sound Relationship House Theory.

 The Sound Relationship House Theory

 Together, John and Julie Gottman developed a theory around making a marriage last against the test of time.
-This theory is the foundation of the Gottman Method and counseling sessions work to meet each of the principles listed in theory.
-They came up with a diagram of a house, which represents the relationship, and it has seven different levels in it.
+This theory is the foundation of the Gottman Method, and counseling sessions work to meet each of the principles listed in theory.
+They came up with a house diagram representing the relationship, and it has seven different levels in it.
 Here are the levels:

-- Build Love Maps: Each partner draws a map of everything their significant other loves, likes, hates, and dive into their world.
-This helps each other think about their partner's deepest desires and needs.
+- Build Love Maps: Each partner draws a map of everything their significant other loves, likes, hates and dives into their world.
+This helps each other think about their partner’s deepest desires and needs.

 - Share Fondness and Admiration: Look at each other as a bank account and make regular emotional deposits into each other.
 This means making a point to give your partner compliments, gifts, respect, and anything else your partner will appreciate.

 - Turn Towards Instead of Away: Always accept your partner’s “bids” for an emotional connection or special moment.
 Even if these bids are for something very small and seemingly insignificant, they do matter in the long run.